usdot-its-jpo-data-portal/canary-lambda/README.md

 ## Configuration

-Configuration is done in the code.
-Change these values either via the Lambda UI or locally and then repackage your function and reupload the zip.
+Configuration is _currently_ done in the code (in the future all configuration will be centralized into a CloudFormation template).
+You may change these values either via the Lambda UI or locally and then repackage your function and reupload the zip.

 ```
 S3_BUCKET = "name-of-your-s3-bucket"  # Name of the S3 bucket that the function will analyze for data